 Our board of directors has declared a dividend of one right for each outstanding share of common stock and each outstanding share of Class A common stock.
-Rights have been issued in connection with each outstanding share of common stock and Class A common stock; and rights will be issued in connection with common stock and Class A common stock issued thereafter until the distribution date, and, in certain circumstances, with respect to common stock and Class A common stock issued after the distribution date referred to below.
-Each right, when it becomes exercisable as described below, will entitle the registered holder to purchase from us one one-thousandth (1/1000th)

-of a share of Series A Participating Cumulative Preferred Stock (the "Preferred Shares") at a price of \$110.00 per (1/1000th) of a share, subject to adjustment in certain circumstances (the "Purchase Price").
+Rights have been issued in connection with each outstanding share of common stock and Class A common stock; and rights will be issued in connection with common stock and Class A common stock issued subsequently until the distribution date, and, in certain circumstances, for common stock and Class A common stock issued after the distribution date referred to below.
+Each right, when it becomes exercisable as described below, will entitle the registered holder to purchase from us one one-thousandth (1/1000th) of a share of Series A Participating Cumulative Preferred Stock at a price of \$110.00 per (1/1000th) of a share, subject to adjustment in certain circumstances.
 The description and terms of the rights are set forth in a rights agreement between us and the rights agent named therein.
 The rights will not be exercisable until the distribution date and will expire on the tenth annual anniversary of the rights agreement, unless earlier redeemed by us.
-Until a right is exercised, the holder thereof, as such, will have no rights as a stockholder of us, including the right to vote or to receive dividends with respect to the rights or the Preferred Shares relating thereto.
+Until a right is exercised, the holder, as such, will have no rights as our stockholder, including the right to vote or to receive dividends.